benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 excerpt: I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.
 ---

+**Update (3/28/18):** _This post has been updated to reflect changes in how scientific software is distributed in Homebrew._

 **Update (3/26/17):** _After six months of using macOS Sierra, I can state confidently that all instructions discussed below hold true for both El Capitan and Sierra.
 So feel free to use this guide to set up macOS Sierra for biocomputing._

 I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.
 If you are interested in configuring Yosemite for biocomputing instead, see [this post by Stephanie Spielman](http://sjspielman.org/configure_yosemite_biocomputing/).
 Many of the following steps for El Capitan were derived from her post.

-#### 1. Install Xcode and Xcode Command Line Tools
+#### 1. Install Xcode Command Line Tools

-~~Head over to the Mac App Store and download the latest version of Xcode.
-It is free and provided by Apple.
-Xcode is quite larger (~2GB), but contains the necessary tools for compiling code and installing other software.~~ **Update (3/26/17):** _It is no longer necessary to download the full Xcode IDE from the Mac App Store.
-You can save youreself some disk space and just run the command below to only install Xcode Command Line tools._ By default, Xcode cannot be accessed from the command line, so we must install Xcode Command Line Tools with the following command in the Terminal:
+The Xcode Command Line Tools are provided by Apple and contain the necessary tools for compiling code and installing other software.
+Install Xcode Command Line Tools with the following command in the Terminal:

 {% highlight bash %}
 xcode-select --install